UnionInternationalCheminsdeFer/OSDM/spec/technical-principles.md

 These principles can be implemented as follows:

-- A **registration service** allows a consumer to register the necessary data (like: organization, technical admin, commercial admin, support line, other non-functional requirements like throtteling limits) for approvement by the team providing access. any registered consumer will be approved or rejected if approved a unique, technical "ClientId" results and will be passed to the consumer
+- A **registration service** allows a consumer to register the necessary data (like: organization, technical admin, commercial admin, support line, other non-functional requirements like throttling limits) for approvement by the team providing access. any registered consumer will be approved or rejected if approved a unique, technical "ClientId" results and will be passed to the consumer

 - A **login service** allows to request a valid token (for e.g. OAauth2) by the registered ClientId and related secret per configuration the validity duration of the token may be set (for e.g. 10min.), after that the token must be renewed by the consumer optionally the token might be revoked (for e.g. if your devOps realizes the consumer does not behave as expected)